sakaki91/Arcade.Runtime-Linux/README.md

 Initial D: Arcade Stage 7AXX, (You need to install [xact](https://github.com/sakaki91/Teknoparrot.Core-Linux/issues/1) in the prefix).
 Wangan Midnight Maximum Tune 6 (6, 6R & 6RR), Works out of the box!
+DenshaDeGo!!, Works out of the box!
+However, installing DXVK in the "Core" prefix is ​​highly recommended for better performance, as WineD3D may not be sufficient.